 Follow the path through the course, taking the left hand route when it forks.
 Keeping to the road, join onto the main golf course vehicular entrance and follow it out towards Woodlands.
 Woodlands was once part of the Shaftesbury estate, their family seat being St Giles House just to the north.
 They are one of Dorset’s longest serving families and one of the early Earls of Shaftesbury is said to haunt these lanes.
 He travels along them in his horse drawn carriage and on seeing visitors, stops and asks them to step inside!

 On reaching the Manor, at the end of the drive, make your way around the security gate, squeezing past the pillar on the right hand side.
 On your left, where Woodlands Manor gates sit, is a smaller, black pedestrian gate.
-The route is difficult to follow as it is not clearly marked, but once through the gate, follow the road around, over the small bridge and back up the hill on the other side.
+The route is difficult to follow as it is not clearly marked, but once through the gate, follow the road in front of the farm and around to the right, over the small bridge and back up the hill on the other side.
 The manor farm house is a grade II* listed building and is particularly picturesque, best admired by turning around as you climb the hill.

 At the next farm, the footpath signage continues to be poor.
 Follow the path around and on passing a small bungalow on your right, go through the gate on your right hand side.
 Head diagonally across the field where two stiles help to redefine your route.
 Climb them both and into the next field leading you to your last village of Haythorne.
 At the bottom of the field turn right to come to the road though the village.
 Turn left and follow the road up a small incline.
 Keep your eyes peeled for the next footpath marked by a wooded footpath sign on your right.
 This takes you into the woods and then to a straight footpath back to the village of Horton.
 On your left, in the distance, you can make out Horton Tower.